pWr1ght/AndroidApps/README.md

 Connect3 is a connect 3 game

-blacksplash is just a cool backsplash that I would like to add to something later
+backsplash is just a cool backsplash that I would like to use on a app.